-A short while later I migrated up the hallway to begin working for The Center for Public Television & Radio.
-My student position grew into a part-time accounting assistant position where I was fortunate to work alongside a very creative group of producers, videographers, and editors, giving me insight into the world of documentary, television, and media production.
+A short while later she migrated up the hallway to begin working for The Center for Public Television & Radio.
+Her student position grew into a part-time accounting assistant position where she was fortunate to work alongside a very creative group of producers, videographers, and editors, giving her insight into the world of documentary, television, and media production.

 Now the job of a Program Assistant is a hard one to define.
 This is not a job for the faint-hearted!
 In short, program assistants do whatever is required to help get the job done.
-I do multiple projects across three departments.
-My work crosses into areas such as database management, accounting & auditing, writing & editing, website development, and online publishing.
-Occasionally I have even been called on to be an emergency photographer.
-(The proof of which are the bad photos you might see from time to time in our newsletter or online...note I DID say they were emergency shots!)
+She handles multiple projects across three departments.
+Her work crosses into areas such as database management, accounting & auditing, writing & editing, website development, and online publishing.
+Occasionally she has even been called on to be an emergency photographer. ("The proof of which are the bad photos you might see from time to time in our newsletter or online...note I DID say they were emergency shots!")